carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 -`bowtie2` is the name of the mapping program.
 -`-x` is the flag that provides the name of the index you just made.
 -`-f` means that the reads you are mapping are in fasta, not fastq, format.
 -`-U` means that the reads are not paired.
+(They aren't in this dataset.)
 -`-S` provides the name of your output file, which is in SAM format.

 ```